 - Best Print on Demand Companies

-The next skills you need to develop when learning how to start a tshirt business is familiarity with the technology aspect of the industry.
+The next skill you need to develop when learning how to start a t-shirt business is familiarity with the technology aspect of the industry.
 Paying a developer to create a website selling t-shirts online can be expensive.
 I’ve seen people spend $25k to not get what they want.
 It’s important to understand the technology aspect before you start.

-Technology that will need to be used include:
+Technology that will need to be used includes:

 - An ecommerce platform.
 Find Investopedia’s review of the best ones here.